minimo-io/bibliopath/README.md

 # Bibliopath

-Bibliopath is a tool and a platform for Open reading & Open publishing.
+Bibliopath is a Nostr powered tool and a platform for Open reading & Open publishing.
 <br />
 We help authors publish **Books for the Open Web** and readers have control over their reading.